I Didn’t Know That This Legendary Baseball Player Was A D-Day Veteran!Dan Doyle

 Berra joined the ship in April, just in time to take part in the preparation exercises for the D-Day landings that would come on June 6, 1944.

-I wrote an article earlier this year about the Navy's very important contribution to the successes of the D-Day invasion in which the USS Bayfield played a very important role.
+about the Navy’s very important contribution to the successes of the D-Day invasion in which the USS Bayfield played a very important role.
 It not only transported hundreds of the Army troops who landed on Utah Beach that day, but then acted as a supply ship and a hospital ship for the wounded coming off of the beaches.
 She remained there close to shore off the coast of Normandy in that capacity throughout that long day.
 She would also provide smoke for the troops on Utah Beach to protect them from air attacks by the German Luftwaffe.

 As a gunner’s mate on the USS Bayfield, Yogi Berra would have had a unique perspective on the landings at Utah Beach.
 We can imagine that he would have talked to some of the soldiers that the Bayfield had transported to the Utah Beach, Normandy, landing site.